palazzol/cups/README.md

   - Some experimental work to build with a modern PASCAL compiler and SDL.
   - Runnable bundles for the Internet Archive

-All of this software is now available in runnable form at the Internet Archive! https://archive.org/details/software?query=Consortium+for+Upper-level+Physics+Software
+You can now run this software at the Internet Archive! https://archive.org/details/software?query=Consortium+for+Upper-level+Physics+Software